BMJ-Coughlan/pw-poc-tna/docs/visual-regression.md

 ## How It Works

+Baseline images live in `tests/visual/*-snapshots/`.
-First run generates baseline screenshots in `tests/visual/*-snapshots/`.
-Subsequent runs compare pixel-by-pixel and fail if differences exceed threshold (currently 800px or 25%).
+Subsequent runs compare against baselines and fail if differences exceed thresholds (800px or 25%).

-Failed tests generate diff images viewable in the HTML report: `npm run report`
+Failures include baseline/actual/diff in the HTML report (`npm run report`).

+Tip: review diffs before accepting baseline changes; only update when the UI change is intentional.

 ## Key Techniques